andersm9/Meraki-Ansible-Actions/readme.md

   * Differences in configurations
   * State at points in time
 * Rollback failed changes
+* Integrate the control of software changes with the control of the network upon which they rely

 # Tools overview
 ## Github Actions